Clifton Hill - Alphington

 Clifton Hill - Alphington has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified a total of 95 infrastructure projects that could impact the area.
-Notable ones include YarraBend (Alphington Paper Mill), Fitzroy Gasworks Precinct, Heidelberg Road Local Area Plan, and 267-269 Queens Parade Apartments.
-The following list details those expected to have significant relevance.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 101 projects potentially affecting the area.
+Notable ones include Fitzroy Gasworks Precinct, Heidelberg Road Local Area Plan, 267-269 Queens Parade Apartments, and YarraBend.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.